hdrhbbu1/www/pages/articles/2017-05-13-becoming-disabled/index.md

-For those of you following my journey with genetic illness, [we checked in last June](/life-on-the-inside-part-ii/) after our family relocated to Colorado. "#DesertLife," as I've jokingly referred to it since the move has treated us well.
+For those of you following my journey with genetic illness, [we checked in last June](/life-on-the-inside-part-ii/) after our family relocated to Colorado. "#DesertLife," as I've jokingly referred to it since the move, has treated us well.
 Not everyone sees [snow-capped peaks from the nearby Rockies on their morning trek,](https://twitter.com/nicholaswyoung/status/840227336570179585) and I